Best Colleges in International Economics Program

 International Economics Best Schools

-Academic Comparison Between Best Colleges in International Economics Program
+Academic Comparison Between Best International Economics Colleges

-3 public and 6 private schools are ranked in the top International Economics colleges.
-The average acceptance rate of the schools is 13.67% where Stanford University has the tightest acceptance rate of 4% and University of Wisconsin-Madison has the highest rate of 52%.
-Total 242,691 students are enrolled into the best International Economics schools where University of Michigan-Ann Arbor has the largest population with 46,002 students and Princeton University is the smallest school with 8,273 students.
-The average graduation rate is 93.67% and the average students to faculty ratio is 9.56:1 at those colleges.
+3 public and 6 private schools rank in the top 9 International Economics colleges.
+The schools' average acceptance rate is 11.56% where Harvard University has the tightest (lowest) acceptance rate of 3.00% and University of Wisconsin-Madison has the highest rate of 49.00%.
+Total 260,110 students are enrolled in the best International Economics schools where University of Michigan-Ann Arbor has the largest population with 50,278 students and Princeton University is the smallest school with 8,478 students.

 Table.
-Best Colleges in International Economics Program
+2023 Best Colleges in International Economics Program

 1Harvard University